Skip to main content

 Why Does Basal Body Temperature Rise in the Luteal Phase?

-One of the most reliable and historically tracked biometric signs of ovulation is the shift in (BBT).
+One of the most reliable and historically tracked biometric signs of ovulation is the shift in basal body temperature (BBT).
 This change is a direct consequence of progesterone’s thermogenic properties.
 After the corpus luteum begins its robust production of progesterone, this hormone acts on the hypothalamus, the brain region that functions as the body’s thermostat.

-Progesterone effectively nudges the set point higher, resulting in a sustained increase in core that persists for the duration of the luteal phase.
+Progesterone effectively nudges the set point higher, resulting in a sustained increase in core body temperature that persists for the duration of the luteal phase.
 This elevation, typically between 0.5 to 1.0 degrees Fahrenheit (0.3 to 0.6 degrees Celsius), is a clear biological indicator that ovulation has occurred and the body has entered a new hormonal state.

 The luteal phase initiates a measurable increase in metabolic rate and core body temperature, a direct result of progesterone’s thermogenic effect on the hypothalamus.